krauseannelize/nb-math-ms-exercises/s02_conditional_probability/exercises-conditional-probability.md

 $P(A \cap B) = P(A) \times P(B \mid A) = \dfrac{1}{10} \times \dfrac{10}{11} = \dfrac{1 \times 10}{10 \times 11} = \dfrac{10}{110} = \dfrac{1}{11} = 0.091$

 ---

+## Exercise 7

+A family is planning a picnic, and the probability of rain on the chosen day is 30%.
+The family also needs a sunny day to enjoy their outdoor activities.
+Let event $A$ be "it rains," and event $B$ be the family has a picnic.
+Are the events $A$ and $B$ independent or dependent?

+➡️ **Dependent** because whether the family has a picnic $B$ depends on whether it rains $A$.

+---

+## Exercise 8

+A box contains 6 red balls and 4 blue balls.
+Two balls are drawn one after the other without replacement.
+Let event $A$ be drawing a red ball on the first draw, and event $B$ be drawing a red ball on the second draw.
+Are the events $A$ and $B$ independent or dependent?

+➡️ **Dependent** because the outcome of the first drawn ball affects the total number of balls in the box, which affects the probability on the second draw.

+---

+## Exercise 9

+Two fair six-sided dice are rolled.
+Let event $A$ be rolling a 4 on the first die, and event $B$ be rolling an even number on the second die.
+Are the events $A$ and $B$ independent or dependent?

+➡️ **Independent** because the outcome of the first die roll does not incluence the outcome of the second die roll.

+---